 2. Establish a Reading Routine

-As a parent or caregiver, you play a crucial role in building reading habits.
-Establishing a consistent reading routine, such as after dinner or before bedtime, can help make reading a regular part of your child's daily life.
+Parents play a key role in building reading habits.
+Set a consistent time, such as after dinner or before bed, to make reading a natural part of your child’s day.
 A reading routine is a significant contributor to your child's literacy development (Clark & Rumbold, 2006).

 3. Interactive Shared Reading Sessions

-Use open-ended questions to make reading interactive and encourage deep thinking and engagement with the text.
+Ask open-ended questions to make reading interactive and encourage your child to think deeply about the story.
 Regularly interactive reading practices significantly enhance children's language and cognitive development (Snow, 2004).

 Dr. Pamela Sullivan, Professor at James Madison University, explains what shared reading is.